 The taxi situation is even worse on Mykonos Island – only 30 in total.
 While we don’t recommend renting a car on Santorini on a two-day stay, renting one on Mykonos makes a lot of sense.

-Head to Ornos Beach to swim or enjoy a cocktail before dinner.
+After checking into your hotel, head to Ornos Beach for a swim or a cocktail before dinner.
 Watch the boats roll into the harbor and their lights come on reflecting on this tranquil water.
 And just chill….

-Day 4: explore Mykonos Town and day trip to Delos Island
+Day 4: Explore Mykonos Town & Day Trip to Delos Island

-We took the 5PM tour as we read about taking the later tour to avoid the heat.
-However, we wish we had taken the AM tour, spent the rest of the day on Delos and caught the PM tour’s return ferry back to Mykonos.
-We chose Mykonos among all the interesting island mainly because of its easy access to Delos.
-There is so much to explore on Delos and we felt rushed.
+We chose Mykonos among all the interesting islands in the Cyclades mainly because of its easy access to Delos.
+There is so much to explore on Delos.
 Delos is uninhabited so there is not much commercialization other than a museum with a small shop.
 Bring sunscreen, sunglasses, hat and water.
 Wear comfortable shoes to walk and hike the ruins.

 There is also a museum on Delos.
 Most of the real artifacts are kept indoor in the museum.
 The archeological digging is ongoing on Delos.
 Only a small part of the island is above ground and restored.
 Explore the island and imagine how ancient Greek traded with other cultures.